Professional bachelor of Multimedia & Creative Technologies

 - Discover how we make technology work for us, unlock its extraordinary potential and society may thank you

-- Get inspired by our mix of creativity, technology and strategy and let curiosity take over
+- Get inspired by our mix of creativity, technology, strategy and entrepreneurship and let curiosity take over

 - Immerse yourself in different digital technologies – from web to audio, 3D to Mixed Reality